Higher symplectic capacities

 In fact, $\chlin(X)$ has the following more geometric interpretation.
 The structure coefficient $\langle \bdy_\lin(x_{\gamma}),x_{\eta}\rangle$ counts rational curves in the symplectization of $Y$ with one positive end $\gamma$, one negative end $\eta$, and $k \geq 0$ extra negative ends at Reeb orbits $\gamma^-_1,...,\gamma^-_k$, each weighted by $\aug(\gamma^-_i)$, i.e. by the count of holomorphic planes in $X$ with positive end $\gamma^-_i$.
 We refer to such a configuration as a cylinder in the symplectization of $Y$ with ``anchors'' in the filling $X$.
 More generally, one can speak of anchored curves of a given topological type, wherein one allows the component in $\R \times Y$ to be possibly disconnected and to have any number of extra negative ends, provided that each extra negative end is matched with the positive end of a component in $X$ and the total topological type is as specified.

 \begin{remark} In some cases, one can ignore the anchors altogether and simply interpret $\chlin(X)$ as a count of cylinders in the symplectization of $Y$.
 For example, if $2c_1(X^{2n},\omega) = 0$ and $(Y,\alpha)$ has no Reeb orbits with $\cz(\gamma) + n - 3 = 0$, then anchors can be ignored since there are no index zero holomorphic planes in $X$.
-In this case linearized contact homology is sometimes also called ``cylindrical contact homology''. \end{remark}
+In this case linearized contact homology is sometimes also called ``cylindrical contact homology''.
+A similar remark applies to the $\Li$ structure on $\chlin(X)$ described below, provided that there are no index zero $k$-punctured holomorphic spheres in $X$ for $k \in \Z_{\geq 1}$. \end{remark}